 Log in and subscribe to receive Art Basel Stories directly in your inbox.

-In 2019, visitors will once again have the opportunity to encounter large installations, immersive video works, and genre-defying hybrids in Art Basel’s Unlimited sector.
+This week, visitors will once again have the opportunity to encounter large installations, immersive video works, and genre-defying hybrids in Art Basel’s Unlimited sector.
 Curated for the eighth time by Gianni Jetzer, Unlimited 2019 will feature 75 works - here are six highlights to look forward to come June.

 Presented by Frith Street, London and Peter Freeman, Inc., New York City